lingliw/panTool/padocTool/input/articles/app-service-web/app-service-web-test-in-production-controlled-test-flight.md

 6. Back in your Git Shell session, run:

-        .\swap –Name ToDoApp<your_suffix>
+        .\swap -Name ToDoApp<your_suffix>

 	![](./media/app-service-web-test-in-production-controlled-test-flight/00.2-swap-to-production.png)

-7. When the script finishes, go back to browse to the frontend’s address (http://ToDoApp*&lt;your_suffix>*.chinacloudsites.cn/) to see the application running in production.
+7. When the script finishes, go back to browse to the frontend's address (http://ToDoApp*&lt;your_suffix>*.chinacloudsites.cn/) to see the application running in production.
-5. Log into the [Azure preview portal](https://manage.windowsazure.cn) and take a look at what’s created.
+5. Log into the [Azure Portal Preview](https://portal.azure.cn/) and take a look at what's created.

 	You should be able to see two web apps in the same resource group, one with the `Api` suffix in the name.
 If you look at the resource group view, you will also see the SQL Database and server, the App Service plan, and the staging slots for the web apps.
 Browse through the different resources and compare them with *&lt;repository_root>*\ARMTemplates\ProdAndStage.json to see how they are configured in the template.